Niestsabes/weather/README.md

 ### Development Server

 Run ```ionic serve``` for a dev server.
 Navigate to ```http://localhost:8100```.
 The app will automatically reload if you change any of the source files.

+Run ```npx tailwindcss -i ./src/global.scss -o ./src/theme/tailwind.scss --watch``` an the root of the repository to build tailwind stylesheet.
+The stylesheet will automatically rebuild if you change any of the source files.

 ### Build